lsar0009-arch/ECC479-project/README.md

 This script loads the cleaned/merged data, estimates the OLS models for each ladder‑position band saves regression summaries to the outputs/ directory, and produces scatterplots and fitted‑line visuals for each specification.

+06_discontinuous_1.py

+Performs regression discontinuity design (RDD) analysis to estimate the causal effect of qualifying for the Top 4 (vs. 5-8) on club membership.
+It filters data to ladder positions 1-8, creates a treatment indicator for Top 4, centers the running variable at the cutoff (4.5), runs an OLS regression with interaction terms, prints the model summary and estimated discontinuity, and generates a scatter plot with fitted regression lines on both sides of the cutoff.

+07_discontinuous_2.py

+Conducts RDD analysis to assess the impact of qualifying for finals (5-8 vs. 9-10 positions) on membership.
+It filters data to positions 5-10, defines treatment for 5-8, centers the running variable at 8.5, fits an OLS model with interactions, outputs the regression summary and discontinuity estimate, and creates a plot showing the data scatter with fitted lines for each group.

+08_robustness_check_clean.py

+Runs robustness checks for the RDD analyses on Top 4 and finals cutoffs.
+It defines treatment and running variables, tests different bandwidths (main, narrow, wide) around each cutoff, includes a placebo test at position 6.5, fits multiple OLS models, and prints the estimated coefficients and standard errors for each specification to validate the main findings.

 Raw Data Sources